-Bhishma, the great warrior Yogi had received a boon during his youth to chose the time of his death.
-In his ripe old age, he fell down from his chariot, with mortal injuries, in the great war.
-He choose a bed of nails and awaited for the right time to drop his mortal body.
-As a great Yogi, he had great insight into the connection between the time of death and the nature of the following birth.
-Bhishma knew that he had taken birth because of a curse.
-He did not want a prolonged chain of births on the planet.
-The Sapthami day, when the moon is in her 7th waxing phase in the month of Magha would be the right guaranty for this.
-Such a combination occurs now in late February when the moon is in close proximity to Aldebaran.
+Bhishma, the great warrior had received a boon during his youth to choose the time of his death.
+In his ripe old age, he fell down from his chariot, mortally injured, in the great war.
+He chooses a bed of nails and waits for the right time to drop his mortal body.
+As a great Yogi, he knew the significance of one’s time of death to the nature of their next birth.
+Bhishma had taken birth because of a curse.
+He did not want his life on earth to lead him towards a long chain of subsequent births.
+The Sapthami day, when the moon is in her 7th waxing phase in the month of Magha could guarantee this to him.
+Such a combination occurs in late February when the moon is in close proximity to Aldebaran.

 The combination described above is revered in India as the Ratha Sapthami day.
 The following day is called Bhishma Ashtami in the memory of an enlightened warrior and his life of sacrifice.
 The record of Ratha Sapthami in the Mahabharata is an archeoastronomy marker.
 Together with a few other such markers in this text, researchers and archeologists are today able to affirm the time of the great War in India.